Multimode Phonon-Number Measurement and Single-shot Superparity Measurement using Dispersive Shifts in a Trapped Ion: Results

 Applying the Ramsey sequence gives access to the Fock-state populations through Eq.~(\ref{eq:Pr-up-cos}).
 In the single-mode case, $P_\uparrow(t)$ is strictly periodic.
 In the multimode case, however, the dynamics are generally not periodic when several dispersive shifts $\{\chi_{\mathrm{eff},j}\}$ contribute with irrational ratios.
-To determine the multimode Fock-state populations, one can proceed in two ways: (\romannumeral 1) choose several settings where the ratios $\chi_{\mathrm{eff},i}/\chi_{\mathrm{eff},j}$ are rational and observe time evolutions of $P_\uparrow(t)$ for each setting, so that every data set is periodic and fitted simultaneously, or (\romannumeral 2) choose a setting where the ratios are irrational and observe a single long time evolution of $P_\uparrow(t)$ that contains sufficient frequency information to resolve all components~\cite{wollackQuantumStatePreparation2022}.
+To determine the multimode Fock-state populations, one can proceed in two ways: (\romannumeral 1) choose several settings where the ratios $\chi_{\mathrm{eff},i}/\chi_{\mathrm{eff},j}$ are rational and observe time evolutions of $P_\uparrow(t)$ for each setting, so that every data set is periodic and can be fitted simultaneously, or (\romannumeral 2) choose a setting where the ratios are irrational and observe a single long time evolution of $P_\uparrow(t)$ that contains sufficient frequency information to resolve all components~\cite{wollackQuantumStatePreparation2022}.
 Given the motional coherence time of a few ms in our setup, we adopt strategy~(\romannumeral 1).

 Using the sequence of Fig.~\ref{fig1}(c), we implement parity-based filtering by choosing appropriate $\boldsymbol{\theta}_f$ to project onto the desired parity subspace.
 After the spin state is initialized to $\ket{\downarrow}$, we apply $\hat V(\boldsymbol{\theta}_f,\phi_f)$ and then measure the spin to collapse the spin-motion entangled state.
 By postselecting on $\ket{\downarrow}$, the dark state, we obtain the motional state with the desired parity.
 We choose $\boldsymbol{\theta}_f=(\pi,0)$ and $(\pi,\pi)$ to realize the single-mode parity and the joint-parity operators, respectively.
 Whether $\phi_f = 0$ or $\phi_f = \pi$ determines which parity sector---even or odd, respectively---is selected.
-The postselected state does not emit a photon, so the motional state entangled to $\ket{\downarrow}$ is not disturbed by the photon recoil.
+The postselection on the dark outcome involves no photon scattering, so the motional state entangled with $\ket{\downarrow}$ is not disturbed by the photon recoil.
 We refer to this as parity-based filtering.
 The filtering is nondestructive, allowing the resulting state to be reused in subsequent operations within a single experimental run.